-Jon Ronson has co-written a movie, Frank, inspired by his time as the keyboard player in Frank Sidebottom’s Oh Blimey Big Band.
-Here’s how he first met Frank.
+The award-winning film Frank, starring Michael Fassbender and Maggie Gyllenhaal, was co-written by Jon Ronson and was inspired by his time as the keyboard player in Frank Sidebottom’s Oh Blimey Big Band.
+Frank: The true story behind the movie tells the real-life story that inspired the fictional film.
+Here’s how Jon first met Frank.

 In 1987 I was twenty and a student at the Polytechnic of Central London.
 I put myself forward in the student union election to become the college entertainments officer.

 It was to be a year’s sabbatical.
 I’d be in charge of two venues – a basement bar on Bolsover Street in Central London and a big dining hall around the corner on New Cavendish Street.
 I’d have a budget to put on discos on Fridays and concerts on Saturdays and comedy on Tuesdays.
 Then after a year I’d return to finish my degree.
 Nobody stood against me.
 It was a one-horse race.
 I was elected.